 Yoga is a mind-body practice that combines body movement, controlled breath, and meditation.
 You can expect to move your body into many different poses or stretches during a yoga session.
 These poses are held from a few seconds to several minutes while focussing on slow, controlled breath.
-While relaxing, yoga is not always easy, so it's best to start slow.
-Also consider chair yoga.
+While relaxing, yoga is not always easy, so it is best to start slow.